ballerina-platform/module-ballerinax-slack/examples/survey-feedback-analysis/Slack survey feedback anaysis.md

-# Slack company survey feedback
+# Slack survey feedback analysis

 This use case demonstrates how the Slack API can be utilized to perform a company-wide survey by creating a dedicated channel to receive and track feedback replies.